Kadam-Tushar/FundChain/README.md

 ### FundChain
-A block-chain based funding website
+A block-chain based funding website for Global BlockChain Hackathon